skofic/environmental-services/notes/README.md

 - ***`properties`***: Data indicators for that date.
 - ***`std_dataset_ids`***: List of featured datasets for that date.

-This service returns data regardless of the grid cell resolution.
+This service returns data for all geometries.

 ### Datasets